ted-thuraa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.<br />
 17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern “bin” <br />
 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter.<br />
+19-AZ Replace all characters A and c from input to Z and e respectively.<br />